• Padanghusthasa

 • Vaman

 This will be a class for the two weeks helping the students learn how to teach.
 They will be explained how to give instructions, pace their class and be there with every students.
-Understanding the needs of students of the different age, gender and physical capacities will be explained.
-Other topics will include:
+Understanding the needs of students of the different age, gender and physical capacities will be explained

 • Respiratory System and Yoga